EDU5601 Designing for Flexible Learning Environments

 - demonstrate understanding of contemporary and emerging theories and perspectives of learning, and learning/instructional design, and their application in context (All Assignments)

-- demonstrate understanding of the principles, practices and procedures of content/task and skill analysis and specification of learning outcomes/objectives (Assignment 1; Assignment 2; LD Project)
+- demonstrate understanding of the principles, practices and procedures of needs and context analysis and specification of learning outcomes/objectives (Assignment 1; Assignment 2; Assignment 3)

-- develop and justify a learning design that addresses an identified need demonstrating a match of content, learning strategies, delivery media and assessment in the learning design (Assignment 2; LD Project)
+- develop and justify a learning design that addresses an identified need demonstrating a match of content, learning strategies, delivery media and assessment in the learning design (Assignment 2; Assignment 3)

-- demonstrate an ability to select appropriate media and methods measures for supporting development and assessment of learning outcomes (Assignment 2; LD Project)
+- demonstrate an ability to select appropriate media and methods for supporting attainment and assessment of learning outcomes (Assignment 2; Assignment 3)

-- demonstrate understanding of the role of eveluation in learning design (Assignment 2; LD Project)
+- demonstrate understanding of the role of evaluation in learning design (Assignment 2; Assignment 3)